 If you’re not budgeting, that’s a big reason you don’t have $1,000 for an emergency.
 Set up a Mint account.
 It’s free to use and will show you where your money is going.
 We all have spending leaks, and Mint will point them out so we can plug them.

 Food is always a likely source of overspending.
 We waste a lot of the food we buy in the grocery, and we eat and order out too much.
-If you’re trying to save $1,000, you are cooking at home and bringing your lunch to work until you do it.
+If you’re trying to save $1,000, you cook at home and bring your lunch to work until you do it.

 You don’t want this step or any of the steps to be a miserable experience, so you’re allowed to have some fun.
 There are lots of ways to have fun without spending any or a lot of money.
 We have cheap date night ideas and cheap, fun summer ideas.

 Set up a Trim account.
-Trim goes through your debit and credit card transactions and looks for recurring charges, things like gym memberships, Audible or food delivery subscriptions, or wine of the month club.
+Trim goes through your debit and credit card transactions and looks for recurring charges like gym memberships, Audible or food delivery subscriptions, or wine of the month club.